 All non-essential capital projects have been put on hold but the College remains committed to completing Phase 2 of its kitchen project - the remodelling of the main kitchen itself - when funds are available.
 This will generate major improvements in productivity and efficiency as well as significantly improving the working environment of key staff.
+The College is also assessing the environmental impact of the College and cost-effective ways to improve its carbon footprint, and this will feature as a significant part of any future capital project.

-The College plans to review medium term strategic plans against the backdrop of recent completion of the HB Allen Centre, recovery from the adverse impacts of Covid-19 and change of Warden in September 2022.
+The College has begun the process of reviewing its medium-term strategic plans against the backdrop of the recent completion of the HB Allen Centre, recovery from the adverse impacts of Covid-19 and the change of Warden in October 2022.
+This will also include a focus on the long-term financial sustainability of the College, and its ability to pay off its long-term debt.